rvardimon/GetChannels/README.md

 # get6channels.c

 This program was written during my PhD to study electronic noise in atomic junctions.
-The problem that it addresses is the following: the conductance of the atomic junction **G**, is a sum of several conduction channels, each having a transmission of **0 <= x_i <= 1**,
+The problem that it addresses is the following: the conductance of the atomic junction **G**, is a sum of several conduction channels, each having a transmission of **x_i** (0 <= x_i <= 1),

 **G = sum(x_i)**